Raspberry Pi Email Server using Citadel

 2. Next, we need to restart Citadel, so the previous changes are applied correctly.
 We also want to rerun setup so that we can set up the admin account if it wasn’t created the first time correctly.

-sudo service citadel restart
+sudo systemctl citadel restart

 sudo /usr/lib/citadel-server/setup